Below are annotations for “Recognition” from Alan Moore’s Yuggoth Cultures and Other Growths #2 (12 pages, October 2003)

 - The woman is revealed to be bound, reinforcing the idea that she is probably a victim, not a willing participant.

-- “Balled up into a fist of silk, her underwear […] one suspender […]” – The underwear in question could not be the modern brassiere (not patented or mass produced in the United States until 1914), and so was probably some sort of garter arrangement, possibly with silk bloomers.
+- The undergarment “Balled up into a fist of silk, her underwear […] one suspender […]” in question could not be the modern brassiere (not patented or mass produced in the United States until 1914), and so was probably some sort of garter arrangement, possibly with silk bloomers.

 - While published in black-and-white, the use of jewels for descriptive colors implies the almost psychedelic lighting of the scene, reminiscent of films like Suspiria.